 Sometimes booking an extra night isn’t possible and taking a nap at a hotel lounge while waiting for a room is a good substitute.
 Especially if they arrange the couch pillows into an impromptu bed as the St. Pancras Renaissance Hotel staff did for Sharon during our stay when we were upgraded to a suite with our Marriott Suite Upgrade certificates.

 Our last option is to stay awake as long as we can.
-One way we tricked ourselves into doing that scheduling a 12-hour layover in Dubin on the way to London.
-We took a cab into Dublin, had lunch as one of our favorite spots before heading back to the airport for our hop to London, where we checked into our hotel, went to dinner and then headed to bed.
+One way we tricked ourselves into doing that was scheduling a 12-hour layover in Dubin on the way to London.
+We took a cab into Dublin and had lunch at one of our favorite spots before heading back to the airport for our hop to London, where we checked into our hotel, went to dinner and then headed to bed.

 Flying west to Asia, Australia, or even Hawaii from the east coast is a different experience altogether.
 Sharon and I plan the first non-travel day of the trip as a throw-away day on these trips.
 For instance, we arrived 1 day early when we flew to Australia for our Adventures by Disney trip.
 We arrived at the hotel in the evening and headed for dinner.
-I was exhausted and ended up putting a spoonful of salt on my pasta dish thinking it was Parmesan cheese.
+I was exhausted and ended up putting a spoonful of salt on my pasta dish, thinking it was Parmesan cheese (Note from Sharon: true story!
+I saw him do it!).
 After dinner, we went to sleep.
 The next day, I woke up a 4 AM and walked to the beach to see the sunrise.
 That didn’t suck.

 Then I went to the gym when it opened a 6 AM, after which I went back to the room and slept for a few hours.
 When we both woke up, we went for lunch and spent the rest of the day sitting by the pool, reading while sipping cocktails.
 Over the rest of the day, the remainder of our group arrived.
 By the time of dinner, they were all exhausted from the trip while we could stay up and get to bed close to local time and wake up the next morning, all ready to go.